dipterix/restbatch/README.md

 > This package is still under development.
 A road map will be built on Github soon.

-Start a simple [RESTful](https://restfulapi.net/) R server running batch jobs anywhere to unleash the computing power
+Starts simple '[RESTful](https://restfulapi.net/)' R servers running batch jobs anywhere to unleash the computing power:

 * On local machine
-* Runs within a lan that has idle computers or servers (see [remote setups](#remote-setups))
+* Runs within a lab that has idle computers or servers (see [remote setups](#remote-setups))
 * Runs on a public server, see [safety](#safety) and [remote setups](#remote-setups) (under construction)

-The package has the following features

-* Schedule tasks without blocking the session
-* Runs even the main R session is quitted
-* Easy to check task status on browsers or to be integrated into websites (REST api)
-* Customizable (see the sections below)
+The package automatically queues and schedules R tasks that would run hours or days without blocking the main session.
+It runs even if you exit the main R session.
+The tasks can be monitored and inspected in multiple ways.

+Try `restbatch` if you need to run R scripts in the background that take minutes, hours, or even days.
+Don't use `restbatch` if the tasks are micro-operations (use `clustermq` instead).

 ## 1. Installation